 This methodology deals with the replacement of existing motors (having an International Efficiency IE2 standard or below) to more energy efficient technologies (IE3 or above) before the end of their lifetime.
-It provides formulas for the calculation of energy savings of the implemented measures that account not only for the replacement of existing motors, but also for the installation of Variable Speed Drives (VSDs).
+It provides formulas for the calculation of energy savings of the implemented measures that account not only for the replacement of existing motors in fixed speed applications, but also for the installation of Variable Speed Drives (VSDs) in applications where the motor speed and torque need to be adjusted based on the demand.